xandersherry/cryptocore/README.md

 A cryptographic library for .NET

-CryptoCore encapsulates some of the more common symmetric crypto algorithms used by .NET, adding authenticated encryption with an implementation of AES-HMAC and AEAD algorithms from the CodePlex CLRSecurity project by Microsoft, which wraps the CNG algorithms provided by the Cryptograpic API:Next Generation now offered by Windows but not yet exposed by the core .NET framework.
+CryptoCore encapsulates some of the more common symmetric crypto algorithms used by .NET, adding authenticated encryption with an implementation of AES-HMAC and AEAD algorithms from the CodePlex CLRSecurity project by Microsoft, which wraps the CNG algorithms provided by the Cryptographic API:Next Generation now offered by Windows but not yet exposed by the core .NET framework.

 The most important API in the library is Xeres.CryptoCore.SimpleEncryption.
 This API is designed to expose the simplest way to securely encrypt data in .NET applications.